San Diego Workplace Discrimination Lawyer

-If you have been subject to unlawful workplace practices, reach out to the Law Office of George Gedulin to learn about your rights under the anti-discrimination statutes.
+If you have been subject to unlawful workplace practices, reach out to the San Diego workplace discrimination lawyers at Law Office of George Gedulin to learn about your rights under the anti-discrimination statutes.
 We can help you understand your legal options and an effective course for seeking justice for the harmful treatment you sustained.

 Reasonably Accommodating Workers in Protected Classes

 As part of the requirement for employers to provide workplaces free of discrimination, state and federal laws also require companies to make reasonable accommodations for employees who need them.
 For instance, if a pregnant worker needs more frequent restroom breaks, the employer must find a way to meet their needs.
 The accommodations do not have to be exactly what the employee requested, but they should be such to ensure that discriminatory practices are not at play.
 Also, the employer does not have to make accommodations that would cause undue hardship.